MarcinKozak005/Service-Oriented-Architecture/README.md

-# Work In Progress: SOA_AGH
+# SOA AGH

-Work In Progress: Exercises and mini-project made for SOA classes.
+Exercises and mini-project made for SOA classes.

 ### Content